 Different printers have different capabilities, and the last thing you want is to waste money on a printer with a higher PPM that doesn’t adequately serve your business the way a printer with a lower PPM would.
 You also don’t want the opposite, where you spend less money but suffer in printing quality because the PPM doesn’t match your business needs. - Page Coverage.

-Page coverage will affect the volume of pages able to be printed in a minute. - Printer resolution
+Page coverage affects the number of pages that can be printed per minute. - Printer resolution

-Printer resolution is measured based on how many dots are printed per inch (also known as dots per inch).
-A higher number of dots per inch will often produce higher-quality detail, providing more technical support for images and text.
+Printer resolution is measured by the number of dots per inch (dpi).
+A higher number of dots per inch often produces higher-quality detail, providing greater technical support for images and text.

 Black and White PPM vs. Color PPM

 With all the considerations you should explore when shopping for PPM, Black and White PPM vs. Color PPM is worth considering.
-There are some differences between printing with both Black and White and Color PPMs that can significantly impact your printing needs and business.
+There are some differences between printing with Black-and-White and Color PPMs that can significantly impact your printing needs and your business.

 Black and White PPM considerations: